mdhaashim786/MyNewsApp/README.md

 ### 1️⃣  **UI Architecture (SwiftUI 5)**

 * NavigationStack for modern navigation.
-* List & LazyVStack for a performant task list.
+* Lists are used while fetching news articles from the api & LazyVStack for a saved news articles list.
 * @StateObject & @FetchRequest to manage Core Data efficiently.

 ### 2️⃣  **Theming & Adaptability**